Audio, Power, and

 equipment must have some sort of

-shielding or wiring error, inside or outside the equipment
+shielding or wiring error, inside or outside the equipment.
+The wiring error

 or imperfect shielding allows RF feedback, but does not actually